ivanvolov/turbo-hedgehog/test/docs/OracleMath.md

 # TODO:

-- Fuzz all oracles existing (on mainnet + unichain) + all production needed oracles on unichain and base.
-Merge this test with just get one value test.
-(Needed to check it exist + API and Chronicle).
-And Fuzz them.
-One oracle support throw code address(0).
-Oracle tasks from notion to prod.
+- Fuzz all created oracles.
+- Oracle tasks from notion to prod.
+- Make simulations from existing fuzzing.
 - Fix all tests
-- Make simulations from existing fazzing.
 - Clean Code.